-Sources and assistance for these materials collected on this site comes from organizations including the Hopewell Public Library (HPL), Hopewell Museum (HM), Hopewell Valley Historical Society (HVHS), Hopewell Calvary Baptist Church (CBC), Hopewell Presbyterian Church, Hopewell American Legion Post 339 (AL339), Hopewell Borough, Hopewell Township, New Jersey State Library (NJSL), New Jersey State Archives (NJSA), New Jersey Historic Preservation Office (NJHPO), and the Washington Crossing Card Collectors Club (WC4).
+Sources and assistance for these materials collected on this site have been contributed by organizations including the Hopewell Public Library (HPL), Hopewell Museum (HM), Hopewell Valley Historical Society (HVHS), Hopewell Calvary Baptist Church (CBC), Hopewell Presbyterian Church, Hopewell American Legion Post 339 (AL339), Hopewell Borough, Hopewell Township, New Jersey State Library (NJSL), New Jersey State Archives (NJSA), New Jersey Historic Preservation Office (NJHPO), and the Washington Crossing Card Collectors Club (WC4).

-Thanks also to the following individuals who have contributed materials to this site.
+Thanks also to the following individuals who have contributed materials, information, and support to this site.

 Books and Documents

-- Bob Gantz for support of posting the Betty Gantz manuscript, Hopewell’s Past.
+- Bob Gantz (RDG) for images and information from his family photo collection, and support of posting the Betty Gantz manuscript, Hopewell’s Past.